cwi-dis/igor/doc/capabilities.md

 	- Fill with capabilities mentioned above
 	- Create password

+The API will need at least _name_ and _password_.
+Because of access control policies it is implied that only the _admin_ user can call this API (or any agent that the _admin_ user has granted the corresponding capabilities to).

 ## Actions on deleting a user

-- Move any non-standard capabilities to a safe place
+- Move any non-standard capabilities (really: any capability with `aud` not the current Igor) to a safe place (probably the _admin_ user).
-- Delete `/data/people` and `/data/identities` entries
+- Delete `/data/people` and `/data/identities` entries.

+The API will need just the user name, and the same access control rules as for adding users will apply.

 ## Actions on adding a new device

 - Create SSL key with `igorCA` (or `iotsa/extras/make-igor-signed-cert.sh` or via _/plugin/ca_) and copy the key and certificate to the device.
 - Create a shared secret key with new device as audience, via _/capabilities.html_ or _/internal/accessControl_, and copy the secret key to the device.
-- Create an initial "allow all API actions" capability for the device (TBD) and store it in some users' space.
+- Create an initial "allow all API actions" capability for the device (TBD) and store it in some users' space (current user? admin user?)
 	- Igor should automatically pick up the correct secret key and encode the capability with it, when talking to the device.
+- If the device is also a _sensor_, i.e. if it can also trigger actions in Igor, all of the _sensor_ actions must also be done.

 ## Actions on adding a new sensor

 - Create a shared secret key with the new sensor as subject, via _/capabilities.html_ or _/internal/accessControl_, and copy the secret key to the device.
-- Create a capability (with audience Igor) for each action the sensor should be able to trigger.
+- Create a capability (with the sensor as subject and audience Igor) for each action the sensor should be able to trigger.
 - Export these capabilities (Igor will pick up the correct secret key based on the subject) and copy them to the sensor.

+## Generalized API for adding a device or sensor

+Data to be supplied to this action:

+- Name of the device/sensor.
+- Boolean _isSensor_.
+- Boolean _isDevice_.
+- Hostname or IP address of the sensor (defaults to name with _.local_ appended).
+	- if _isDevice_ this will be used as the _audience_ of the first shared key.
+	- If _isSensor_ this will be used as the _subject_ of the second shared key.
+- if _isDevice_: Base URL of the API of this device (such as _https://iotsa.local/api_).
+Will be the _object_ of the device access capability stored in the users' _identities_ entry.
+- if _isSensor_: List of (_name_, _verb_, _object_) this sensor will contact (or empty for non-sensor devices).
+If non-empty the sensor shared key (audience Igor, subject the sensor) will be used to sign these.

+Data returned:

+- if _isDevice_:
+	- SSL key
+	- SSL certificate
+	- shared device key
+- if _isSensor_:
+	- List of (_name_, _verb_, _url_, _signed capability_).

+Data saved in Igor database:

+- Shared keys (in the hidden area)
+- if _isDevice_: Capability for accessing the device
+- Entry in either `/data/devices` or `/data/sensors`.

+It needs to be worked out what the access control rights are that are needed for this API.
+It seems as though no special rights are needed for devices, and for sensors the caller needs to have capabilities (with `delegate=true`) for each of the verb/object combinations.

+It also needs to be worked out whether the user (or other agent) that calls this API gets permissions to the `/data/devices` or `/data/sensors` areas.

+## Deleting a device or sensor

+- The entries in `/data/devices` and `/data/sensors` should be deleted.
+- The shared keys should be deleted.
+- The SSL certificate should be revoked.

 ## Other actions on agent changes